-We all know that too much sugar has a negative affect on our waistlines and our teeth.
+We all know that too much sugar has a negative effect on our waistlines and our teeth.
 But, you may not know exactly what sugar does to your teeth.
 Let’s find out and get tips on how to keep a healthy smile during the holidays and beyond.

 How holiday snacks affect your teeth